 Now, if you have ever paid off a mortgage with a bank before, you know that it's not exactly the friendliest process.
 Bankers are trained to look at you as if you are a deep disappointment when you pay that big sum down, and they may even try to talk you into another one.
 Mortgages, after all, are the bread and butter of the financial industry.

-On the other hand, if you mention you are closing out because you want to move from Vancouver to a piece of Midland Ontario real estate, you may find your banker back on your side.
+On the other hand, if you mention you are closing out because you want to move from Vancouver to a piece of Michigan real estate, you may find your banker back on your side.
 What you need to do is get all the information you can from the rep about real property laws in the new province, and how they may affect lending rates.

 Don't write your current institution off just because they are a national bank, either.
 Banks are expanding today, in large part thanks to the Internet, and you never know if you can still work a familiar mortgage and payment plan within the laws of your home country when buying abroad.
 It's definitely worth looking into!